measurement-kit/measurement-kit/doc/api/common/json.md

 Returns JsonProcessingError if any non-Error exception is thrown.

-Appeared in measurement-kit v0.8.0.
+Available since measurement-kit v0.8.0.

 The second form of `json_process` is like the first form except that the first argument is an already parsed JSON.

 Of course, since it does not parse the JSON, this form of json_process should not, in general, return JsonParseError.

-Appeared in measurement-kit v0.8.0.
+Available since measurement-kit v0.8.0.